 Deadline: May 1st

-The Knights of Columbus manages 650 scholarship funds for nearly $2 million, including the $2,000 Bishop Charles P. Greco Graduate Fellowship.
-Since 1973, it has supported United States citizens who are enrolling full-time in accredited master’s programs for special education, inclusive teaching, or related disability studies to teach children with intellectual disabilities.
-The application is reserved for the spouses and children of KofC members in good standing.
+The Knights of Columbus manages 650 scholarship funds for nearly $2 million.
+They include the $2,000 Bishop Charles P. Greco Graduate Fellowship.
+It supports United States citizens who are enrolling full-time in accredited master’s programs for:

 Contact